 How to Divide Your Attention More Effectively

-- Do very different tasks.
-It's much harder to do two very similar tasks (read and talk) at the same time than it is to do two very different tasks (run and talk).
-If you can use separate areas of the brain, that will help, but warning: the brain doesn't always segregate perceptual information as clearly as you might think.
+- Do very different tasks: It’s much harder to do two very similar tasks (read and talk) at the same time than it is to do two very different tasks (run and talk).
+If you can use separate areas of the brain, that will help.
+Warning: the brain doesn’t always segregate perceptual information as clearly as you might think.